Grounds For Divorce In Virginia Fault Divorce VA Lawyer

 Willful desertion means a spouse willingly leaves the marital residence with the intention of ending the marriage and it must last for an uninterrupted period of at least one year.
 Desertion does not necessarily mean physical desertion but constructive desertion as well.
 Constructive desertion means when a spouse does not physically leave the marital residence but they are no longer mentally or physically involved in the marriage.

-You may file for a divorce if your spouse is convicted of a crime and is sentenced to imprisonment for one year or more.
+You may file for a dissolve bonds of matrimony if your spouse is convicted of a crime and is sentenced to imprisonment for one year or more.

-A spouse that conducts physical, mental or sexual abuse against their spouse or any individual within the family household that can be charged with cruelty and this is considered grounds for a divorce in Virginia.
+A spouse that conducts physical, mental or sexual abuse against their spouse or any individual within the family household that can be charged with cruelty and this is considered grounds for a dissolve bonds of matrimony in Virginia.

-You may file for divorce on the grounds of insanity.
-To grant a divorce on this ground, the court will determine if the spouse termed as being insane is incurably insane and in need of constant care in a mental institution for three years or more.
+You may file for ending of the marriage are all variations on the grounds of insanity.
+To grant a dissolve bonds of matrimony on this ground, the court will determine if the spouse termed as being insane is incurably insane and in need of constant care in a mental institution for three years or more.

 For a fault based divorce in Virginia, legal separation is not necessary.